 Timing.
 The most dangerous thing aboard a sail boat is a calendar!
 That is to say, when we arrange to meet you and drop you off, we will certainly agree to a time and a place, but can only guarantee on making one of those (the place or the time!).
 If the weather does not cooperate, we may have to change the drop off/pick up location at the last minute, or delay until the weather cooperates.
 Many bad situations have occurred because sail boats try to make a destination to meet or discharge friends, when prudence suggests staying put or changing plans would be safer.

 Safety Equipment.
-Genevieve is set up for offshore passage-making, and therefore she has a great deal of safety equipment not seen on most coastal cruising boats.
+Genevieve is set up for ocean passage-making, and therefore she has a great deal of safety equipment not seen on most coastal cruising boats.

 - Life jackets and safety tethers for all on board.
 These Type IV auto-inflating life vests are very comfortable and unobtrusive to wear.
 You can choose to wear a life vest at any time, but we will insist you wear it if we are sailing at night, if you are under 12, if the wind is over about 15 knots, or in any circumstance the Captain deems it prudent.
 John and I wear ours whenever we sail with just the two of us on board